GitCatacao/IPs_to_block_over_your_webservers/README.md

 After careful analysis of the logs, these are the known static IPs sorted that annoy webmasters and server system administrators.

-The list will be updated as it will be on the managed servers as soon as possible.
+The list will be updated as soon as possible in the same way it's modified on managed servers.
 <!-- This list should be called fuck these bastards -->
 N.B.
 0/24 is a [CIRD](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) notation to identify a group of IPs.
 When you see it at the end it means all the IPs from 0 to 255.
 If you are a server administrator you most likely already know this.
 ```